-The Antec Scientific 4 x 50 mm amino acid trap, 5 μm (pn 260.0040) is a precolumn specifically designed to temporarily trap amino acids which might be present in sugar samples to avoid interference during the analysis of monosaccharides.
+The Antec Scientific 2.1 x 50 mm amino acid trap, 5 μm (pn 260.0041) is a precolumn specifically designed to temporarily trap amino acids which might be present in sugar samples to avoid interference during the analysis of monosaccharides.
 For example, the analysis of monosaccharides released after acid hydrolysis of glycoprotein or heparin samples.
 Proteins can be glycosylated in a variety of ways and a monosaccharide compositional analysis can often reveal the nature of the carbohydrate attachments.
 In addition, monosaccharide compositional analysis is performed to judge the consistency of glycosylation of a purified glycoprotein produced through recombinant techniques for use as a human therapeutics.
 The release of the glycans from the protein backbone and subsequent break up into its component monosaccharides is accomplished by acid hydrolysis with a volatile acid, like trifluoroacetic acid (TFA).
 Besides the sugars also some amount of amino acids and small peptides will be generated during hydrolysis.
 If the concentration of amino acids, in particular lysine, is high enough compared to that of the released monosaccharides, they will interfere with the monosaccharide quantification.
 See Antec application note 220.024.

 The amino acid trap column is installed in series before the analytical column instead of a regular precolumn.
-The trap column will enable the delayed elution of the amino acids assuring optimal separation and quantification of the monosaccharides (see figure 2).
-Subsequently, the amino acids are eluted during the wash/regeneration step at high pH, without fouling the Au electrode surface.
+The trap column will enable the delayed elution of the amino acids assuring optimal separation and quantification of the monosaccharides (see figure 2, note that in this example a chromatogram obtained with a 4 x 50 mm version of the amino acid trap column is shown, however these data are also representative for a 2.1 x 50 mm trap column in combination with a SweetSepTM AEX20 2.1 x 200 mm).

+Subsequently, the amino acids are eluted during the wash/ regeneration step at high pH, without fouling the Au electrode surface.
 Please read and follow the guidelines below carefully to ensure optimal column performance and maximum lifetime.